Prethermalization and the local robustness of gapped systems

-However, certain many-body quantum systems are known to undergo \emph{prethermalization}: although at infinite time they do thermalize, the time scale associated to thermalization (as measured by physical observables, i.e. local correlation functions) may be exponentially long: where $\Delta$ is some intrinisic energy scale of $H_0$, and $a>0$.
-This was argued for in the context of the Hubbard model in the presence of large repulsive energies \cite{doublon10,doublon12}: although two particles on the same site (called a doublon) store enormous energy and should thermalize into a sea of mobile excitations by separating, there is no local perturbation that can satisfiably do this!
-The reason is intuitively as follows: the doublon stores energy $\Delta$, but any single no-doublon excitation carries at most $\epsilon$ kinetic energy.
-One must go to order $\Delta/\epsilon$ in perturbation theory to observe the many-body resonance whereby a doublon can split apart while conserving energy: this implies (\ref{eq:thermalizationtime}).
+With that said, it is known that in \emph{gapped} quantum many-body systems, the thermalization time scale (as measured by physical observables, i.e. local correlation functions) may be exponentially long: where $\Delta$ is the gap of $H_0$, and $a>0$.
+To understand why, consider the Hubbard model $H\sim \sum_{i\sim j}\epsilon c_{\sigma i}^\dagger c_{\sigma j} + \sum_i \Delta n_{\uparrow i}n_{\downarrow i}$ \cite{doublon10,doublon12}: although two particles on the same site (called a doublon) store enormous energy and ``should" thermalize into a sea of mobile excitations by separating, there is no local perturbation that can do this!
+The doublon has energy $\Delta$, but one no-doublon excitation has energy $\lesssim\epsilon$.
+One must go to order $\Delta/\epsilon$ in perturbation theory to find a many-body resonance whereby a doublon can split apart while conserving energy: this implies (\ref{eq:thermalizationtime}).
 Only in the last few years was this intuition put on rigorous ground \cite{deroeckprl,abanin2017rigorous}.

 Existing proofs of prethermalization in the Hubbard model rely fundamentally on peculiar aspects of the problem.
 The ``unperturbed" $H_0$ consists exclusively of the repulsive potential energy -- it is a sum of local operators which: (\emph{1}) act on a single lattice site, (\emph{2}) mutually commute, and (\emph{3}) have an ``integer spectrum", such that the many-body spectrum of $H_0$ is of the form $0,\Delta,2\Delta,\ldots$.
-The ``perturbation" $V$ is then the kinetic (hopping) terms allowing for particle motion.
-While prethermalization proofs have also been extended to Floquet and other non-Hamiltonian settings \cite{Floq_PRB,Floq_KS_16,Floq_KS_PRL,Floq_phase,Floq_power,quasiperiodic} with various experimental verifications \cite{preth_exp_Wei,preth_exp_Peng,preth_exp_BH,preth_exp_90s,preth_exp_DTC,preth_exp_Fermi}, the latter two requirements (which lead to exact solvability, among other useful features) have remained.
+The ``perturbation" $V$ is the kinetic (hopping) terms.
+While prethermalization proofs have also been extended to Floquet and other non-Hamiltonian settings \cite{Floq_PRB,Floq_KS_16,Floq_KS_PRL,Floq_phase,Floq_power,quasiperiodic} with various experimental verifications \cite{preth_exp_Wei,preth_exp_Peng,preth_exp_BH,preth_exp_90s,preth_exp_DTC,preth_exp_Fermi}, assumptions (\emph{2}) and (\emph{3}), which lead to exact solvability, among other useful features, essentially remain.